Browsing Tag

 Cons:

-• At times complex for the assumed age range.
+• Somewhat complex and wordy for the assumed age range.
 At times, the language seems appropriate for young children, but at others, it seems to be for 5th grade and older.
-An adult can help clarify for younger kiddos.
+The inconsistency may be a problem for some children.

 • The illustrations have a “rough draft” flavor.
-Part of us wishes they had been polished a bit more, and the other part of us realizes children will probably not be bothered by this at all!
+Part of us wishes they had been polished a bit more, and the other part of us realizes children will probably not be as bothered by this aspect.

 Do We Recommend it?